Joshua-Carbajal/ECEGR-3910-Python/README.md

 # ECEGR-3910-Python
-Assignments and code utilizing Python
+Assignments and code utilizing Python on RPi Hardware